At a glance

 Assessing the development

-In Germany 22 % less primary energy was used in 2020 than in 1990.
-As recently as 2006, energy consumption was still nearly as high as 1990.
-Since then, it has decreased significantly.
-In 2020, energy consumption was 11,691 petajoules (PJ), the lowest value since 1990.
-This decline is relativized by the economic impact of the Corona pandemic, as in 2020 alone consumption fell by 8.7 % compared to the previous year.
+In 2021, 18 % less primary energy was consumed in Germany than in 1990.
+As recently as 2006, consumption was almost as high as in 1990.
+Since then, it has fallen significantly.
+In 2020, a number of sectors were affected by restrictions due to the Corona pandemic.
+Accordingly, energy consumption was 11,691 petajoules, the lowest since 1990.
+In 2021, consumption increased again by 2.6 % compared to 2020.
+This is the second lowest value since 1990.
+However, various sectors were still affected by the Corona pandemic in 2021.

 More detailed information: 'Primärenergieverbrauch' (in German only).